 Adam O Emmerich practices in Wachtell Lipton's corporate department, focusing primarily on mergers and acquisitions, corporate governance and securities law matters.
 His practice has included a broad and varied representation of public and private corporations and other entities in a variety of industries throughout the United States and globally, in connection with mergers and acquisitions, divestitures, spin-offs, joint ventures and financing transactions.
 He also has extensive experience in takeover defense.

 Adam was named Dealmaker of the Year by The American Lawyer in 2019 for his work with T-Mobile USA and Deutsche Telekom in the $146 billion all-stock combination of T-Mobile and Sprint.
-Adam also led the Wachtell Lipton teams for Tim Hortons in its $12.2 billion combination with Burger King Worldwide and Covidien plc in its $49.9 billion acquisition by Medtronic, which were named by The American Lawyer as 2015 Global M&A Deal of the Year: Canada and Global M&A Deal of the Year: Ireland.
+Adam also led the Wachtell Lipton teams for Covidien plc in its $49.9 billion acquisition by Medtronic and Tim Hortons in its $12.2 billion combination with Burger King Worldwide, which were named by The American Lawyer as 2015 Global M&A Deal of the Year: Ireland and Global M&A Deal of the Year: Canada.

-Adam is recognized as one of the 500 leading lawyers in America by Lawdragon, one of the world's leading lawyers in the field of Mergers and Acquisitions in the Chambers Guide to the World's Leading Lawyers, an expert in each of M&A, Corporate Governance and M&A in the real estate field by Who's Who Legal, which has named him among the WWL Thought Leaders: Global Elite 2020 and also as Lawyer of the Year in M&A for 2019.
+Adam is recognized as one of the 500 leading lawyers in America by Lawdragon, one of the world's leading lawyers in the field of Mergers and Acquisitions in Chambers and Partners, and an expert in each of M&A, Corporate Governance and M&A in the real estate field Who's Who Legal, which has named him among the WWL Thought Leaders: Global Elite 2020 and also as Lawyer of the Year in M&A for 2019.
 Adam is also recognized as an expert both in M&A and in Corporate Governance by Euromoney Institutional Investor's Expert Guides and a highly regarded leading lawyer by IFLR1000.
 Adam was named one of Hollywood's Top 20 Dealmakers of 2017 by The Hollywood Reporter and has also been profiled together Robin Panovka by Lawdragon for their work in our REIT and real estate M&A practice.

 After serving as a law clerk to Judge Abner J. Mikva, of the United States Court of Appeals for the District of Columbia Circuit, Adam joined the firm in 1986 and was named partner in 1991.
 He attended Swarthmore College and The University of Chicago, from which he received his J.D. with honors.
 While at the University of Chicago, Adam served as topics and comments editor of The University of Chicago Law Review, was elected to the Order of the Coif, and was the recipient of an Olin Fellowship in law and economics.
 He is a frequent author and speaker on topics relating to mergers and acquisitions and corporate governance, including at MIT's Sloan Convocation and on India's CNBC-TV18.

-Adam lives in Manhattan with his wife, two daughters and son.
+Adam lives in Manhattan with his wife where they raised two daughters and a son.